brandondoan/ics421/README.md

 ### Installing

 Below are the step by step instructions on how to get your development environment started.
 For the purpose of clarity, included with the instructions are examples of what the command line prompt should look like.

+You can clone this repo by using 'https://github.com/brandondoan/ics421'

 Install Docker onto your computer